 - Attend some fall Beer Gardens!
 Yay, Lake Country for having some great beer gardens that go through end of October.

-- Watch a scary movie – two good days for that are Friday the 13th and October 31st.
+- Watch a scary movie.
 Something about those days really up the scare factor.

 - Visit Milwaukee ZOO.
 We cannot do fall without this.
 There are two weekends – the Boo at the Zoo and the following weekend is the Halloween Spooktacular at the zoo.

 - Go for a fall run!
 Nothing like running in cooler weather with leaves crunching under your feet to get you to go that extra mile.